scimaksim/nasa-api-vignette/README.md

     mass between 0.1 to 10 Earth masses.

-We can calculate the maxima and minima for habitable zones and flux using formulae provided by Kopparapu et al. (Kopparapu et al. 2014).
+We can calculate the maxima and minima for habitable zones and flux using formulae provided by Kopparapu et al. (Kopparapu et al., 2014).

 ``` r
 # Grab up-to-date data from API